asreview/asreview/docs/source/lab/about.rst

     and focus of the screening process.

   Project
-    A project is created in ASReview LAB and can be a “review” or a “simulation”.
+    A project is created in ASReview LAB and can be a "review" or a "simulation".
     It contains the :term:`dataset`, :term:`Active learning model`, and the :term:`user` labels.
 A project can be exported to an ASReview file with extension ``.asreview``.
 The project can be imported back into ASReview LAB.